xuankai91/studyforrest_dFC/README.md

 XGBoost in Python 3.7 API was used for modelling/prediction.

 MAIN FINDING

-Summary of methods and results are in the Summary.pptx file.
+Summary of methods and results are in the Summary.pptx and Summary.pdf file.

 DATA FILES
 1. PCA_TitleData_min10.csv - Data containing the first 284 PCAs (which account for 99% of the explained variance) of dFC data.